Boss Beauties

 Building a world

-The foundation of Boss Beauties was a deliberately constructed character universe designed to reflect a wide range of ambitions, identities, and roles.
-Characters were not conceived as illustrations or collectibles, but as narrative anchors capable of carrying meaning across formats, platforms, and partnerships.
+The foundation was a deliberately constructed character universe built to reflect ambition, identity, and possibility across a broad audience.
+Characters were designed as narrative anchors capable of carrying meaning across digital products, retail, publishing, live experiences, and long-form entertainment.

 Scale and commercial impact

-Boss Beauties generated over $50M in consumer spend worldwide, proving that original character-driven IP can achieve meaningful commercial scale without sacrificing creative integrity.
+This approach generated more than $50M in global consumer spend and proved that original IP could achieve meaningful commercial scale without sacrificing creative integrity.

 Partnerships as extensions of the IP

-Creative leadership extended across partnerships with Marvel, Mattel and Barbie, Hugo Boss, NARS Cosmetics, Rolling Stone, Neiman Marcus, Coinbase, the New York Stock Exchange, and the United Nations.
+Collaborations with Marvel, Mattel and Barbie, Hugo Boss, NARS, Rolling Stone, Neiman Marcus, Coinbase, the New York Stock Exchange, and the United Nations required translating the core IP into entirely different environments while preserving clarity and consistency.

 Entertainment and narrative development